jcmartinez/drupalpro14/README.md

 This code has been tested in a VirtualBox machine but should work in a physical machine after applying some security hardening to the system.

+Tested on:

+Ubuntu 14.04 (64bit)
+Lubuntu 14.04 (64bit)
+Linux Mint 17.1 (64bit) Cinnamon - See known issue and a temporary solution below before installing Drush.

+Note: For Lubuntu and Linux Mint use the selective installation method explained below and skip the cleanup 1-cleanup.sh script.

 #How to use

 ##Install Ubuntu